getify/Functional-Light-JS/manuscript/ch4.md

         };
 ```

+W> ## Warning
+W>
-**Warning:** `...fns` is a collected array of arguments, not a passed-in array, and as such, it's local to `compose(..)`.
+W> `...fns` is a collected array of arguments, not a passed-in array, and as such, it's local to `compose(..)`.
 It may be tempting to think the `fns.slice()` would thus be unnecessary.
 However, in this particular implementation, `.pop()` inside the inner `composed(..)` function is mutating the list, so if we didn't make a copy each time, the returned composed function could only be used reliably once.
 We'll revisit this hazard in Chapter 6.

 Now let's look at an example of composing more than two functions.
 Recalling our `uniqueWords(..)` composition example, let's add a `skipShortWords(..)` to the mix: